-Work done during a brief 15-day prospecting program identified at least five new zones that returned grades of up to 806 ppm Ta_2O_5 and $2.27\% \text{ Li}2O$ in grab samples.
+Work done during a brief 15-day prospecting program identified at least five new zones that returned grades of up to 806 ppm Ta_2O_5 and 2.27% Li_2O in grab samples.
 All samples were taken from an area of approximately 10 square kilometres, at spacings of from a few metres to a few kilometres.
 (Grab samples are selective by nature and are unlikely to represent average grades of the deposits).
 All the results can be found in the news release dated October 27, 2011

 The Company has also awarded a contract to GENIVAR Inc. (GENIVAR) of Montreal, Quebec, to carry out an Environmental Impact Assessment (EIA) for the Rose Tantalum-Lithium project (Rose project).
-The study, which is expected to be completed in 2014, will cover all the environmental concerns and constraints associated with the Rose project, as well as the proposed mitigation measures.
+The study, which is expected to be completed in 2015 (provided Critical succeeds in raising the required funds), will cover all the environmental concerns and constraints associated with the Rose project, as well as the proposed mitigation measures.